peklaiho/madlisp/README.md

 You can use the [LispFactory](src/LispFactory.php) class to create an instance of the interpreter if you wish to embed the MadLisp language in your PHP application and call it directly from your code.

+### Safe-mode

+The language features a safe-mode that disables functions which allow external I/O. This allows a "sandbox" to be created where the evaluated scripts do not have access to the file system or similar resources.
+It is intended to be used when MadLisp is used as an embedded scripting language inside another application.

 ## Types

 ### Numbers